CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

 <a name="clean-architecture"></a>
 ### Application (Clean) Architecture
 #### General Information
-Certainly!
 Clean Architecture is a software design approach introduced by Robert C. Martin that emphasizes the separation of concerns, maintainability, and testability of a software system.
 It aims to create an architecture that is independent of frameworks, databases, and other external details, focusing on the core business logic and user interactions.
 Clean Architecture helps developers create software that is flexible, modular, and easy to understand, while also promoting the use of modern software engineering practices.

 The Clean Architecture consists of concentric circles or layers, each representing a distinct level of abstraction and responsibility.
 These layers are designed to be independent of one another, with the innermost layers containing the most critical business logic and the outer layers dealing with technical details and user interfaces.